HyacinthBots/Allium/readme.md

-# SkyblockBot
+# Allium

-This is a funny little project for me, maybe it will grow into something bigger.
+This is a Minecraft-focused bot for Minecraft Modding etc.

-Please note that Issues are disabled until I may accept Issues when really needed (or this bot gains some popularity)
+Features are in the Documentation which will be added later.

 Cheers~<br>Jansel